Hanabiraa/my-obsidian-wiki/wiki/math/terms/Local clustering coefficient.md

 - Number of links in neighborhood  of the node divided by maximum possible number of edged in neighborhood

+## definition

-## How neighbors fo a given node connected to each other
+How neighbors for a given node connected to each other

 ## Average clustering coefficient: